toelt-llc/UNIPA-oranges/README.md

 In the RectangleLabels section, tune the model_score_threshold feature, between 0.0 and 1.0.

 ## Keyboard shortcuts
-When (auto)-labelling images, you can go faster by using <a href="https://labelstud.io/guide/labeling.html"> keyboard shortcuts </a>.
+When (auto)-labelling images, you can proceed faster by using <a href="https://labelstud.io/guide/labeling.html"> keyboard shortcuts </a>.

 # References